-Implantable collamer lens (ICL) surgery, commonly Visian ICL, is a popular eye surgery for correcting myopia (shortsightedness) and astigmatism (irregularly shaped cornea).
-It eliminates dependence on glasses or contact lenses.1
+Implantable collamer lens (ICL) surgery (also known as Visian ICL surgery) is a popular eye surgical procedure that helps correct vision.
+It addresses myopia (shortsightedness) and astigmatism (irregularly shaped cornea).

-Implantable contact lenses resemble intraocular lenses (IOLs) used in cataract surgery and are a type of phakic intraocular lenses.2 Phakic refers to the placement of artificial lenses without removing the eye’s existing lens.
+Implantable contact lenses resemble intraocular lenses (IOLs) used in cataract surgery.
+They’re a type of phakic intraocular lenses.2 Phakic refers to placing artificial lenses without removing the eye’s existing lens.

 Implantable contact lens surgery isn't safe for everyone.
 A good candidate for ICL surgery has the following characteristics: